cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ## Resources

 The final piece of the puzzle to complete our CMake project is our resources folder.
 This folder sits in the top level of our project and is where I would put any textures, shaders, text files, json files, etc that I might want to use within my code.
-However, depending on where you use cmake to build your project the executable will move around the place.
+However, depending on where you use cmake to build your project, the executable will move around the place.
 This means that using relative file paths within the code will likely not work.
 To solve this issue, we want our resources folder to always end up in the same folder as the executable.
-This will allow us to use filepaths like "resources/shaders/test.glsl" from within our code.
+This will allow us to use filepaths like "./resources/shaders/test.glsl" from within our code.
 But how do we do this?

 We _could_ tell CMake to copy our resources folder to the executable output directory like so: